 There’s a commodity chemicals business here as well.
 PPG makes caustic soda, which is used in alumina, soap and other cleaning products, as well as chlorine, and the company holds what Cramer described as “an enormous amount of pricing power” in this space.

 Other things to like about PPG: Low prices for natural gas, an important raw material, help boost margins.
 Asian sales, a big driver for this international company, are up five times higher than those in 2001.
-And the dividend, after 39 consecutive years of increase, is solid.
-It yields 2.8 percent.
+And the dividend, after 40 consecutive years of increase, is solid.

-“PPG and DuPont [are] two more made-here stocks that belong on your shopping list,” Cramer said, “to be bought the next time we catch a marketwide 3-percent to 5-percent sell-off.”
+"Industrial America is alive and well," Cramer said.
+“PPG and DuPont [are] two more made-here stocks that belong on your shopping list,”

 Call Cramer: 1-800-743-CNBC